 The Natural History collections comprise approximately two million specimens.
 The largest of the collections, in terms of numbers, is the extensive insect collection, which accounts for about half of all specimens.
 There is a surprising amount of material from outside Ireland, much of this a legacy of the 19th Century British Empire, when Dublin was one of its most significant and populous cities, and Irish scientists and keen amateurs staffed the largest navy in the world and were involved in numerous expeditions to far away places.

 The collections are used as a reference resource by staff and research visitors, and play an important role in the identification of specimens such as insect pests that may have considerable economic significance.
 Staff carry out field work, publish their own research and assist visitors who are also involved in scientific publications.
 Time is also spent acquiring new examples of the Irish fauna through regular fieldwork.

 The ground floor is dedicated to Irish animals, featuring giant deer skeletons and a variety of mammals, birds and fish.
 The upper floors of the building were laid out in the 19th Century in a scientific arrangement showing animals by taxonomic group.
 This scheme demonstrated the diversity of animal life in an evolutionary sequence.

-The collections on display include:
+The main collections on display are:

 - Irish Fauna